SpongePowered/SpongeDocs/source/users/java/java.rst

 to run on this wide variety of systems by creating a virtual computer known as the "Java Virtual Machine", on which Java programs will run.

-What's the difference between JRE and JDK?
+What's the Difference Between JRE and JDK?
 --------------------------------------

 **JRE**: The JRE (Java Runtime Environment) is required to run any Java program on a system,